khanshoaib3/minecraft-access/doc/FEATURES.md

 ## Point of Interest

-This feature will scan and notify (with sound cues) you of (pre-configured) special blocks and entities around you.
+This feature will scan and notify (with sound cues) you of (pre-configured) special blocks and all types of entity around you.
-You can lock onto the closest target with a key, then your camera will follow the target as it moves, so you can approach it more easily.

 What blocks are considered special?
 Those you tend to miss.
 In Minecraft, not every block takes up the entire space of a block.